Learn more about zero trust:

 A common question is what is the different between a firewall and a SWG since they seemingly perform similar tasks.

 Firewalls inspect the incoming data packets and compare it against a signature of known threats (the “blocklist”) at the network level only.
-While this helps enterprises ensure basic security, firewalls don’t provide the visibility needed for monitoring and reporting risky user behavior.
+While this helps enterprises ensure basic security, firewalls don’t provide the visibility needed for monitoring and reporting risky user behaviour.

 In comparison, SWG security operates at the application level, where they inspect traffic, set and enforce rules for users, and can block or allow connections based on corporate policies.
 This is done by block lists or allow lists that specify connections and keywords or functionality within specific applications.
-For example, if an organization sets a file size limit on internet file uploads, this could help to prevent data exfiltration beyond what’s needed to complete day-to-day business.
+For example, if an organisation sets a file size limit on internet file uploads, this could help to prevent data exfiltration beyond what’s needed to complete day-to-day business.
 Such limitations can be set at a system-wide or user-by-user level.

-Next Generation Firewalls (NGFW) are the modern version of firewalls, which run DLP, IPS, VPN connector, and SWG as sub-apps.
-Larger enterprises often take the “build your own” NGFW approach to avoid high costs and reduce single points of failure through vendor diversity
+Next-generation firewalls (NGFW) are the modern version of firewalls, which run DLP, IPS, VPN connector, and SWG as sub-apps.
+Larger enterprises often take the “build your own” NGFW approach to avoid high costs and reduce single points of failure through vendor diversity.

 The challenge with operating a NGFW with all the apps running is overall performance can suffer.
 Careful review of the total throughput capacity with all the required apps running is essential.